Did you know that New York's Jewish community made substantial contributions to Ireland during the Great Famine?

 The New York Irish Consul Niall Burgess, through a friend, was made aware of the special relationship the New York Jewish community had with the Irish during the Famine through the Jewish Museum in Dublin.

-“There are some stories that are well known about Famine relief contributions, but when you look at some of the specialist works on that period the three Jewish contributions don’t feature very prominently,” said Burgess.
+“There are some stories that are well known about Famine relief contributions, but when you look at some of the specialists works on that period the three Jewish contributions don’t feature very prominently,” said Burgess.

 The event with McAleese was of three held on Sunday, May 23, 2010, to mark the Great Hunger.